 I sell on Etsy and they give me the option of printing out a shipping label right from their site.
 I find that it is about half the cost of the post office and they mail a tracking number directly to my customer.
 By having all the tracking numbers emailed for me and the labels printed out at home, I can ship out my orders at any time, even if the post office is closed.
 This option saves me the most of amount of time and money, and as all small business owners know, every dollar we can save is one dollar closer to success! – Thanks to Jenny from www.shesacrafty1.etsy.com/

-Our ecommerce store is on the Shopify platform.
-For $15.95/mo we got an Encidia account which reduces our shipping costs considerably.
+Our e-commerce store is on the Shopify platform.
+For $15.95/mo we got an Endicia account which reduces our shipping costs considerably.
 Packages under a pound ship First Class Mail for around $2.75 (boxes are 6″ cubes) and packages over a pound ship Priority Mail for around $5.50.
 It integrates with the shop to eliminate potential typos and deals with the customs labels for International shipments.
-Shipping Easy is also available outside of Shopify or a store integration. – Thanks to Jen from hwww.purseandclutch.com/
+Shipping Easy is also available outside of Shopify or a store integration. – Thanks to Jen from hwww.purseandclutch.com

 Buy your packaging in bulk

 Buy all your packing materials in bulk, and be thoughtful about it.
-At eLUXE, packing materials (shipping boxes, paper receipts, tissue paper, etc.) are an integral part of our customers’ experience: they need to be beautiful and stylish so that the customer feels as if they’re opening a present!
-Whether you’re shipping in branded boxes or clean and simple brown ones, equipment and supplies are expensive, and it’s tough to balance a palatable cost with materials that fall within your brand’s guidelines.
-The best you can do is to look at your historical data and put your analytics cap on: how many boxes typically ship out monthly/quarterly/yearly?
+Whether you're shipping in branded boxes or clean and simple brown ones, equipment and supplies are expensive, and it's tough to balance a palatable cost with materials that fall within your brand's guidelines.
 What is our projected growth rate and how will this affect our outbound volume?
-Take the time to hunt for the best deal based on your findings (often the best deals are offered online), and buy deeply (if you don’t get through all your materials this year, you will next year).
-If don’t have the data to refer to, don’t be afraid to look ahead and guess — it takes time to get it right. – Thanks to Samantha from www.eluxe.ca/
+Take the time to hunt for the best deal based on your findings (often the best deals are offered online), and buy deeply (if you don't get through all your materials this year, you will next year). – Thanks to Samantha from www.eluxe.ca/

 Know your weight

-Save money on shipping by using Fedex for purchases over five pounds.
+Save money on shipping by using FedEx for purchases over five pounds.
 For packages under five pounds, get savings by using USPS.
-Use the lightest box or bag as possible since some boxes can weigh three pounds or more.
-Save money by using a box that fits your product exactly, so you are not paying shipping on the unused cardboard space.
+Use the lightest box or bag possible since some boxes can weigh three pounds or more.
+Save money by using a box that fits your product exactly, so you are not paying to ship on the unused cardboard space.
 To reduce the cost to Canada by USPS, we pack our weighted blankets in the smallest box possible since Canada Post factors in box dimensions in the cost. – Thanks to Eileen from www.cozycalm.com/

 Ship online, not at the store